permasigner/permasigner/docs/information/optional-flags.md

 ### Currently supported arguments

 ```
 DEBUG          shows some debug info, only useful for testing
 URL            the direct URL of the IPA to be signed
 BUNDLEID       specify new bundle id
 NAME           specify new app name
 MINVER         specify new minimum app version (14.0 recommended)
 LDIDFORK       specify a fork of ldid (eg. ProcursusTeam, permasigner [default])
 FOLDER         sign multiple IPAs from a direct path to a folder ("ipas" recommended)
+TCPRELAY       optional args for tcprelay (ex: 22:2222:localhost:/var/run/usbmuxd)
+ENTITLEMENTS   path to entitlements file
+NO_LDID_CHECK  disable ldid hash checking
+VERSION        show current version and exit
+SKIP_PACKAGE   skip packaging to a deb, output a .app instead
 ```